Artorius-P/genetic-algorithm-demo/README.md

 # genetic-algorithm-demo
-A simple genetic algorithm demo writen by C++
+A simple genetic algorithm demo written by C++